Gonzalo1985/vic_tools/README.md

 $ ./determina-puntos-cuenca.bash -56.8125 -29.5625 PASOL
 ```
 First the longitude and latitude of the closing point is what is indicated and then a name of the point (no more than 5 letters).
 In the **test** folder there are some sample output files.

+## Operational
+The **Operational** subfolder contains the files in bash and R language for running the model in operational mode with different databases.
+There is also a folder for post processing.